robinthibaut/robinthibaut/README.md

+Machine Learning | Experimental Design | Earth Sciences

 ### About

-PhD student at Ghent University 🇧🇪.

-I’m currently working on Experimental Design in Earth Sciences using Machine Learning under a Bayesian approach.
+I am a PhD Fellow at Ghent University, Belgium.
+My research focuses on developing a new framework for experimental design in earth sciences under a Bayesian approach.
+I have experience in marine geophysical surveys, near-surface geophysics and coding.
+My research interests include Bayesian statistics, geostatistics, image processing, data science, and machine learning.
+I am interested in applying these methods to a variety of problems in environmental sciences and earth sciences.

 ### Latest papers